Mythology in France

 The mythologies in present-day France encompass the mythology of the Gauls, Franks, Normans, Bretons, and other peoples living in France, those ancient stories about divine or heroic beings that these particular cultures believed to be true and that often use supernatural events or characters to explain the nature of the universe and humanity.
 French myth has been primarily influenced by the myths and legends of the Gauls (or Celts) and the Bretons as they migrated to the French region from modern day England and Ireland.
 Other smaller influences on the development of French mythology came from the Franks.

 History of myth in France

-Prior to March 1790, France was divided into 34 provinces which existed independently of each other.
+Until March 1790, France was divided into 34 provinces which existed independently of each other.
 All provinces operated under the regime of the King, but there was no national citizenship or holistic nation state.
 Most provinces were settled by several different racial groups.
 As such, most provinces developed their own unique mythological beliefs and customs.
 These historic geographic divisions have led to a great diversity of myths and legends which survive across contemporary France.